opentok/opentok-rtc/README.md

 ## Customizing the UI

-For information on how to customize OpenTokRTC's UI, see [CUSTOMIZING-UI.md](CUSTOMIZING-UI.md).
+For information on how to customize OpenTok Demo's UI, see [CUSTOMIZING-UI.md](CUSTOMIZING-UI.md).

 ## Troubleshooting

 **"ServerPersistence: Timeout while connecting to the Persistence Provider!
 Is Redis running?**

-Ensure Redis server is running on localhost (run `redis-server` in the command line) and restart OpenTokRTC.
+Ensure Redis server is running on localhost (run `redis-server` in the command line) and restart OpenTok Demo.

-**OpenTokRTC does not work on when served over HTTP.**
+**OpenTok Demo does not work on when served over HTTP.**

 Browser security policies require HTTPS for WebRTC video communications.
 You will need to set up the app to be served over HTTPS.
-You can set up a [secure reverse-proxy](https://www.nginx.com/resources/admin-guide/nginx-https-upstreams/) to your OpenTokRTC port using nginx.
+You can set up a [secure reverse-proxy](https://www.nginx.com/resources/admin-guide/nginx-https-upstreams/) to your OpenTok Demo port using nginx.
 For details, read [this post](https://tokbox.com/blog/the-impact-of-googles-new-chrome-security-policy-on-webrtc/).

 **UI looks broken**